 Step 2.
 Estimate the variability in past performance.
 Some states, particularly larger states, show very slight fluctuation in performance from year to year.
 Other states have shown much larger changes in performance over time, often due to smaller and more variable population sizes.

 Therefore, we want to take into account the state's variability in past performance.
 A well-known measure of variability is the standard deviation (SD).
 In our case, the SD will tell us how much our estimates of past performance vary from the average (mean) of these estimates.
-A low SD indicates very little variability - the data points tend to be very close to the mean; a high SD indicates a lot of variability - the data points tend to be spread out over a larger range.
+A low SD indicates very little variability-the data points tend to be very close to the mean; a high SD indicates a lot of variability-the data points tend to be spread out over a larger range.

 Step 2.1.
-Calculate a sample mean and standard deviation, based on 30 values.
-You cannot come up with a reliable estimate of variability with only seven values; a minimum sample of size 30 must be obtained.
-To obtain 30 values, we use a technique called bootstrapping.
-Bootstrapping involves taking the original seven values and sampling with replacement from them to form a new, larger sample (called a "resample") containing 30 values.
+Calculate a sample mean and standard deviation, based on the 7 values of past performance.
+The mean reflects an estimate of each state's past performance based on the past 3 years, and the standard deviation (SD) reflects the overall variation in this past performance.
+The SD tells us how far away the 7 values tend to be from the mean.
+To increase the reliability and accuracy of the estimates we use a technique called bootstrapping.
+Bootstrapping involves taking the original seven values and sampling with replacement to generate a large number of resamples of 7 values.
+We generate 1,000 resamples of 7.
 The process does not create any new numbers: each resample is simply a random sample selected from those same seven values that we calculated earlier.
-Because we resampled with replacement there is no guarantee that any of our 1,000 resamples will contain all of the original seven values, and some of the original seven values will be repeated.
-Once we have a sample of 30 values we calculate a mean and standard deviation (SD).
-The mean reflects an estimate of each state's past performance over the past 3 years and the SD reflects the overall variation in this past performance.
-The SD tells us how far away the 30 values tend to be from the mean.
+Because we resampled with replacement, there is no guarantee that any of our 1,000 resamples will contain all of the seven values, and some of the seven values will be repeated.

 Step 2.2.
-Repeat this process 1,000 times.
+Bootstrap the mean and standard deviation 1,000 times.
 We repeat the bootstrap process 1,000 times to create 1,000 sample means and 1,000 sample standard deviations.
 Repeating the process 1,000 times is a common technique of bootstrapping, and 1,000 is a reasonable number of bootstraps.
 Although it does not increase the amount of information in the original dataset (we are still working with only seven values), it does allow us to assign a more accurate measure of the underlying variability in each state's past performance.